w3f/Grants-Program/applications/dc.md

 ### Project Details

 - Project Progress

- The development of the DC network start at the end of 2019.
-It has now entered the final debugging stage, and we plan to release the public test network at the End of December 2023.
+   1. The development of the DC network start at the end of 2019.
+The core functionality section without Incentive Model has entered the debugging phase.
+   2. The auxiliary component has just started development.

 - Introduction to Key Features
   - Design of account login patterns with Web2.0 experience: